mjt91/mjt91.github.io/_posts/2024-03-22-my-obsidian-workflow.md

 # 📒 Summary + Notes
 ```

 Same as above just for books.
-I put 3 sections in there that function as a super short summary in my own words (think: [elevator speech]([Elevator pitch - Wikipedia](https://en.wikipedia.org/wiki/Elevator_pitch)) about that book).
+I put 3 sections in there that function as a super short summary in my own words (think: [elevator speech][elevator-pitch] about that book).
 Nice quotes I want to remember and full summary (sometime split by chapter).

 ### Core Zettel Idea